microsoft/vscode-docs/docs/python/tutorial-azure-functions.md

 ---
 # Deploy Python to Azure Functions

-In this tutorial, you use Visual Studio Code and the [Azure Functions](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) extension to create a serverless HTTP endpoint with Python.
+In this tutorial, you use Visual Studio Code and the [Azure Functions](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) extension to create a serverless HTTP endpoint with Python and to also add a connection (or "binding") to storage.
 [Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-create-first-function-python) runs your code in a serverless environment without needing to provision a virtual machine or publish a web app.
 The Azure Functions extension for VS Code greatly simplifies the process of using Functions by automatically handling many configuration concerns.

 If you encounter any problems in the course of this tutorial, feel free to file an issue in the Visual Studio Code [documentation repository](https://github.com/Microsoft/vscode-docs/issues).